Назад към всички

 Load: @modules/vocabulary-patterns.md

-We categorize markers into three tiers based on confidence.
-Tier 1 words appear dramatically more often in AI text and include "delve," "multifaceted," and "leverage."
-Tier 2 covers context-dependent transitions like "moreover" or "subsequently," while Tier 3 identifies vapid phrases such as "In today's fast-paced world" or "cannot be overstated."
+Markers fall into three confidence tiers.
+Tier 1 words ("delve", "multifaceted", "leverage") appear far more often in AI text than human text.
+Tier 2 covers context-dependent transitions ("moreover", "subsequently").
+Tier 3 covers vapid phrases ("In today's fast-paced world", "cannot be overstated").

 WordContextHuman Alternative